Enhanced Graphics Adapter: History

 EGA was introduced in October 1984 by IBM, shortly after its new PC/AT.
 The EGA could be installed in previously released IBM PCs, but required a ROM upgrade on the mainboard.

-Chips and Technologies first product, announced in September 1985, was a four chip EGA chipset that handled the functions of 19 of IBM's proprietary chips on the original Enhanced Graphics Adapter.
-By that November's COMDEX, more than a half dozen companies had introduced EGA-compatible boards based on C&T's chipset.
+Chips and Technologies' first product, announced in September 1985, was a four-chip EGA chipset that handled the functions of 19 of IBM's proprietary chips on the original Enhanced Graphics Adapter.
+By that November's COMDEX, more than a half dozen companies had announced EGA-compatible boards based on C&T's chipset.
+The first EGA-compatible board was Vega in December 1985, released by Video Seven and using C&T's chipset.
+The Vega was half the length of the original IBM EGA board.

-Between 1984 and 1987, several third-party manufacturers produced compatible cards, such as the Autoswitch EGA or Genoa Systems Super EGA chipset.
+Between 1984 and 1987, several third-party manufacturers produced compatible cards, such as the Autoswitch EGA or Genoa Systems' Super EGA chipset.
 Later cards supporting an extended version of the VGA were similarly named Super VGA.

 The EGA standard was made obsolete in 1987 by the introduction of MCGA and VGA with the PS/2 computer line.

 Adoption

+By 1985 InfoWorld described EGA as the "next graphics standard", but with "sluggish sales" because of high cost and lack of software support.
+The magazine said that "market reaction ... although positive, has not been overwhelming, in part because the EGA's complexity has slowed software vendors' efforts to support it".
 Commercial software began supporting EGA soon after its introduction, with The Ancient Art of War, released in 1984.
 Microsoft Flight Simulator v2.12, Jet, Silent Service, and Cyrus, all released in 1985, offered EGA support, along with Windows 1.0.
 Sierra's King's Quest III, released in 1986, was one of the earliest mainstream PC games to use it.